serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

 The activities of Serge Guelton around the Pythran project have led to a rich set of interactions with educational, academic and industrial world.
-He has mentored several third-years student of Télécom Bretagne on various compilation-related aspects of Pythran (Alan Raynaud, Adrien Merlini et Éliott Coyac).
+He has mentored several third-years student of Télécom Bretagne on various compilation-related aspects of Pythran (Alan Raynaud, Adrien Merlini and Éliott Coyac).
 He has been presenting his ideas at Super Computing Workshops, at the Scipy Conference and in the regular French Compilation meetings.
 The result of his work on Pythran is now regularly used worldwide by both engineers, PhD